 URLs with hyphens are preferred over underscores by Google.
 Hyphens make URLs easier for search engines and real people to read.
 Do not use underscores in your folder or filenames—only use lower case letters, numbers, and hyphens.

 Having multiple <h1> tags can confuse search engines.
 The only H1 heading on your page should be the page title.
-Do not add Heading 1 to the body of your webpages.
+Do not add Heading 1 to the body of your webpages, instead start with a Heading 2 and use subheadings in sequential order as needed.
+Read more information about headings.

 Words in All Caps